Last Updated on May 10, 2018 by Red Nomad OZ

 So I didn’t do it.

-Yes, it’s possible that the person driving an uninsured 4WD along the sands of the bay at low tide couldn’t have anticipated being irretrievably bogged up to the axles.
+Yes, it’s possible whoever drove an uninsured 4WD along the sands of the bay at low tide couldn’t have anticipated being bogged up to the axles.
 But the person who tried to pull him out???

 And if there’s no car in the bay for entertainment, maybe the Catalinas are worth a visit instead!
 They’re probably just as interesting.
 No, REALLY!

-3 The Point:
+3 Gantheaume Point:

 There’s always something happening at Gantheaume Point.